 American Express Company

-American Express offers a standard match ratio of 1:1, but the company will double this ratio to 2:1 if their employee serves on a nonprofit board.
+American Express offers a standard match ratio of 1:1, but the company matches at 2:1 for employees who serve on a nonprofit board.

 Wells Fargo

-Wells Fargo offers a grant program where if an employee serves on the board of an eligible nonprofit organization, they can earn a grant of $500 for that organization.
+If a Wells Fargo employee serves on the board of an eligible nonprofit organization, they can earn a grant of $500 for that organization.

 AstraZeneca Canada